Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 ## Requirements

 ImageJ(Fiji) can be downloaded from the following website: https://imagej.net/software/fiji/downloads It is recommended ImageJ is installed inside the analysis folder (inside Fiji.app).
-On the github page ImageJ found inside Fiji.app is for Linux.
-The directory original_images does not come with Fiji but is the directory inside which the example data is.
+On the project github page the ImageJ version found inside Fiji.app is for Linux.
+The directory original_images is not part of the directories that come along with installed ImageJ.
+It is instead placed there since it makes running certain analysis steps easier.
 It is recommended to add own images inside this folder in a format of creating a numbered subdirectory containing the IHC images of the certain group/animal.

 The workflow script has been written on Ubuntu 20.04 and works primarily on Linux systems although Mac should suffice as well.
-For running the workflow on windows, for instance Windows
-Subsystem for Linux (WSL) can be used although this has not been explicitly tested.
+For running the workflow on windows, for instance Windows Subsystem for Linux (WSL) can be used although this has not been explicitly tested.

-For installing the Python packages, conda is recommended since a yml file has been readily made from which the user can install the correct package versions using the command:
+For installing the Python packages, conda is recommended since an yml file has been readily created from which the user can install the correct package versions using the command:

 ```
 conda env create -f conda_env_file.yml
 ```
+Instructions for installing conda on your system: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 ## Repository overview

-Provide an overview of the directory structure and files, for example:
+Quantification_COL1A1
 ├── README.md
 ├── saved_models
+│     └── trad_unet_256_64.h5
+│     │
+│     ...
+│
 ├── Fiji.app
 │   ├── original_images
+│   │
 │   └── macros
-│       ├── 1_Deconvolution.ijm
+│   │    ├── 1_Deconvolution.ijm
-│        └── 4_Remove_particles_WS.ijm
+│   │     └── 4_Remove_particles_WS.ijm
+│   ...
+│
 └── Python_scripts
     ├── 2_File_organise_segment.py
     ├── 3_Stain_channels_postprocess.py